 Rarely does anyone ever think they will become injured on a routine trip to the supermarket.
 The reality is that accidents happen all the time in supermarkets and other retail stores.
 When store management and workers are negligent, customers can become injured.
 Supermarkets, like all other properties, must be kept safe by management.
 Of course, after an accident, the injured party may want to bring a lawsuit against the supermarket for negligence.
-The experienced attorneys at Trombly & Singer are prepared to bring a case against the liable party in an effort to recover significant damages on your behalf.
+An experienced supermarket accident lawyer at Trombly & Singer is prepared to bring a case against the liable party in an effort to recover significant damages on your behalf.
 If you have been injured in a supermarket accident, contact our firm today.

 Supermarket Negligence in Washington D.C.

 Accidents can happen anywhere, even in a seemingly harmless supermarket.
 When store employees or management fails to maintain a safe premises, shoppers can become injured and suffer serious consequences.
 After an injury, one may be facing high medical expenses, lost wages, among other life-changing burdens.
 Some of the most frequently seen supermarket accidents include:

 When an individual gets injured in a supermarket accident, they may consider bringing a lawsuit against the responsible party.
 In order to bring a successful lawsuit, the injured party must prove that there was negligence that caused them to become injured.
 This is known as the burden of proof.
 So, the injured party is subject to the burden of proving that the property owner created the dangerous condition or was aware that the hazard existed, the owner knew, and did nothing to rectify it.
 If property owner created or was aware of the condition, they may be held liable for the accident.